The latest FFS Members Cup fixtures and results

-The first round of our second Premium Members cup competition of 2021/22 took place in Gameweek 31, with round two following hot on its heels in Gameweek 32.
+Our second Premium Members cup competition of 2021/22 is running every week from now until the end of the season, with round three taking place in Gameweek 33.

-A total of £300-worth of prizes is on offer as usual in this tournament, with a full breakdown towards the bottom of this article.
+A total of £300-worth of prizes is on offer in this tournament, with a full breakdown towards the bottom of this article.

 RESULTS AND DRAW